If you’ve ever been strolling around Vancouver and thought, ‘I wonder what this place looked like a century ago,' well now there’s an easy way to see.

 “About a year and a half later he started getting a lot of interest in it from a bunch of international cities he had featured and he decided to embark on a project creating historical walking tours throughout Vancouver using the coordinates on archive photos,” Edmunds explained.

-One of the tours is called Vanished Vancouver, which takes viewers to places where historical buildings used to be.
+Some of the tours include Vanished Vancouver, which takes viewers to places where historical buildings used to be.

 “You can learn about the building that was there and the significance of that building to Vancouver’s history,” Edmunds said.

 Other popular tours show the history of the Seawall in Stanley Park, the Great Fire of Vancouver in Gastown and the story behind Joe Fortes, now widely known for the restaurant named after him.

 Edmunds said a lot of the historic organizations had walking tours and information but it hadn’t been brought into the digital age.

 “We help them create tours for their city,” he said.

 The app has so far been downloaded 20,000 times and it’s growing.

 Edmunds said teachers and professors have even incorporated it in their history curriculums at the University of British Columbia and the University of Victoria.